Neurotech-HQ/sarufi-docs/docs/add-more-features/Add-type-validators.md

 </TabItem>
 </Tabs>

+Length validation takes some additional information, i have it explained at [more on length validation](#one-thing-to-note).

 ## See the outcome

-Now we have validators added to our bot, lets test our bot in the playground
+Now we have validators added to our bot, lets test our bot in the playground.

 - ❌ Unexpected input